 Suffering can take many forms.
 We give it names; we identify symptoms; we describe them; we formulate theories; we think of diagnostic categories; we check our theories with experiments; we do all we can do to learn how to alleviate our pain and distress.

-My name is Christos Tombras and I am a UKCP registered psychotherapist and psychoanalyst, practising in Gospel Oak, North West London.
-I have trained in the Lacanian orientation and offer psychoanalysis and/or psychoanalytic psychotherapy in English and Greek.
+My name is Christos Tombras and I am a UKCP registered psychotherapist and psychoanalyst, practising in West Hampstead, North West London.
+I was trained in the Lacanian orientation and offer psychoanalysis and/or psychoanalytic psychotherapy in English and Greek.

-Rather than providing vague, one-size-fits-all advice, or teaching you how to have "correct", "proper" or "normal" thoughts and emotions, I invite you to talk freely in a safe, non judgemental environment.
+Rather than providing vague, one-size-fits-all advice, or teaching you how to have "correct", "proper" or "normal" thoughts and emotions, I invite you to talk freely in a safe, non judgmental environment.